Hopf 2-algebras and Braided Monoidal 2-Categories: Introduction

-This modification is necessary in order for our weak 2-representations to carry higher-homotopical data, which play very important roles in the following main result of this paper. \begin{theorem} The 2-representation 2-category $\operatorname{2Rep}^\cT(\cG)$ of a weak quasitriangular 2-bialgebra $\cG$ forms a braided monoidal 2-category with trivial left-/right-unitors. \end{theorem} This paper will be dedicated towards the proof of this theorem.
-We will, in particular, universally characterize the quantum 2-$R$-matrices on $\cG$ which is responsible for the braiding, and provide the \textbf{(categorified) Yang-Baxter equations} it satisfies.
-The theorem is then proven by relating the 2-algebraic structure to the 2-representation theory, and explicitly checking all relevant coherence diagrams \cite{GURSKI20114225,KongTianZhou:2020}.
-We will further prove in the appendix that the weak 2-representation theory we develop here is capable of reproducing the 2-representation theory of skeletal 2-groups studied in the literature \cite{Delcamp:2021szr,Delcamp:2023kew,Douglas:2018,Baez:2012}.
+We denote the resulting 2-category of weak 2-representations by $\operatorname{2Rep}^\cT(\cG)$.
+Weakening the 2-representations is sufficient, and in fact \textit{necessary} \cite{heredia2016representations2groupsbaezcrans2vector}, in order for it to carry higher-homotopical data.
+These play very important roles in the following main result of this paper. \begin{theorem} The 2-representation 2-category $\operatorname{2Rep}^\cT(\cG)$ of a weak 2-bialgebra $(\cG,\cT,\Delta)$ is braided monoidal ({\'a} la Gurski \cite{GURSKI20114225}), with trivial left-/right-unitors, if $\cG$ is equipped with a universal 2-$R$-matrix $\cR$. \end{theorem} We will, in particular, universally characterize the quantum 2-$R$-matrices on $\cG$ which is responsible for the braiding, and provide the categorified \textbf{2-Yang-Baxter equations} it satisfies.
+The theorem is then proven by translating the 2-algebraic properties to structures of the 2-representations, and explicitly checking all coherence diagrams \cite{GURSKI20114225,KongTianZhou:2020}.
+We will further prove in the appendix that the weak 2-representation theory we develop here do indeed host the necessary homotopy data as that studied in the literature \cite{Delcamp:2021szr,Delcamp:2023kew,Douglas:2018,Baez:2012}.